Divya-Darshan/GameDev/CONTRIBUTING.md

-@Tothendoforever commented: ‘You should add attackible bubbles of infection (the infection from HK) that you can burst by attacking’
+@Tothendoforever commented: ‘You should add attackible bubbles of infection (the infection from HK) that you can burst by attacking’✅

-@loganplays42 commented: ‘Thanks for mentioning me, can you make a boss room with the boss from Hollow Knight called "The Hollow Knight" in it where you can unlock the knight after beating it’
+@loganplays42 commented: ‘Thanks for mentioning me, can you make a boss room with the boss from Hollow Knight called "The Hollow Knight" in it where you can unlock the knight after beating it’ ✅

 @SnoutWorks Add a guy on a skate board as a character

 ```